Killing big animals to demonstrate our gratitude for not having been killed

-The Uniform Series text for Sunday, August 13 is Acts 8:26-40.
-These are my notes on the text:
+The Uniform Series text for Sunday, September 3, is Genesis 8:20-22, 9:8-17.
+Here are a few notes on that text:

 The book: We are back to Genesis, the Torah; probably the form we have now reflects layers of stories from ancient times, put together from more than one source – in this passage, a southern popular source (J) and a “priestly” source (P) – around the time of the end of the Babylonian exile, so early 5th century BCE.
 Which might be important because the text preserves ancient experience and revelation, and in a form that is meaningful to people who have a more recent experience of redemption from a disastrous experience that they, or many of them, understand to have been avoidable, something that happened as a consequence of anti-covenantal behavior. read the rest

 [A sermon on the Uniform Series text for today, Acts 10:19-33.]
 Hate has been making the news of late.
 But hate is not a new problem.
 It’s as old – well, almost as old – as humanity itself.
 We might want to say that hate is the first sin – because the first time the word “sin” is actually used in the Bible, it’s when God is talking to Cain about the hate he bears towards his brother Abel, which ultimately leads Cain to murder Abel.
 The Bible doesn’t say Cain hated Abel, but we do know Cain was angry, and disappointed, and we suppose resentful … and at that point, at the point he is having that response, God warns him that “sin is crouching at the door; it wants you; you have to overcome it.”
 As we know, Cain doesn’t do that.
 Continue reading

 Cornelius doesn’t look here like someone you couldn’t go get a cup of coffee with … too much

 Questions on the Uniform Series text for Sunday, August 27, that we might be able to consider in class: